College of Business Administration

 Course Prerequisites

 Students must meet all course prerequisites.
 The most up-to-date prerequisites for courses are listed on my.UIC.
+It is the student's responsibility to review course prerequisites before enrolling in a course.
 Prerequisites are put on courses to ensure students’ success in the course and to maximize understanding and comprehension of the academic material.
 Students who do not meet published prerequisites may be dropped from the course.

 Credit/No Credit Option